Digital video recorder: Introduction of dual tuners

 In 2003 many Satellite and Cable providers introduced dual-tuner digital video recorders.
 In the UK, BSkyB introduced their first PVR Sky+ with dual tuner support in 2001.
 These machines have two independent tuners within the same receiver.
 The main use for this feature is the capability to record a live program while watching another live program simultaneously or to record two programs at the same time, possibly while watching a previously recorded one.
 Kogan.com introduced a dual-tuner PVR in the Australian market allowing free-to-air television to be recorded on a removable hard drive.
 Some dual-tuner DVRs also have the ability to output to two separate television sets at the same time.
 The PVR manufactured by UEC (Durban, South Africa) and used by Multichoice and Scientific Atlanta 8300DVB PVR have the ability to view two programs while recording a third using a triple tuner.

 Where several digital subchannels are transmitted on a single RF channel, some PVRs can record two channels and view a third, so long as all three subchannels are on two channels (or one).

 In the United States, DVRs were used by 32 percent of all TV households in 2009, and 38 percent by 2010, with viewership among 18- to 40-year-olds 40 percent higher in homes that have them.

 Types

 Integrated television sets

 DVRs are integrated into some television sets (TVs).
 These systems simplify wiring and operation because they employ a single power cable, have no interconnected ports (e.g., HDMI), and share a common remote control.

 VESA compatibility

 VESA-compatible DVRs are designed to attach to the VESA mounting holes (100×100 mm) on the back of an LCD television set (TV), allowing users to combine the TV and DVR into an integrated unit.

-Set-top boxes
+Set-top boxes (STB)

 Over-the-air DVRs are standalone receivers that record broadcast television programs.
 Several companies have launched over-the-air DVR products for the consumer market over the past few years.

 Some pay-TV operators provide receivers that allow subscribers to attach their own network-attached storage (NAS) hard drives or solid-state or flash memory to record video and other media files (e.g., audio and photos).